Important Policies & Guidelines

 Release of Liability, Waiver of Claims, Assumption of Risks & Indemnity Agreement

 By registering with AYSC you will waive certain legal rights, including the right to sue.
 Please read the British Columbia Soccer Association’s Release of Liability, Waiver of Claims, Assumption of Risks & Indemnity Agreement carefully.

 BC Soccer believes that the safety and protection of all youth is paramount as the organization looks to foster and develop the game in British Columbia.
 BC Soccer takes a steadfast approach to incidents of misconduct and/or abuse by adults against youth.
 Members are encouraged to review BC Soccer’s relevant policy documents:

 BC Soccer Zero-Tolerance Policy on Alcohol at Youth Based Events

-As part of its revised discipline rules regarding misconduct by adults against youths, members should be aware of BC Soccer’s zero-tolerance policy on alcohol at youth based events.
+As part of its discipline rules regarding misconduct by adults against youths, members should be aware of BC Soccer’s zero-tolerance policy on alcohol at youth based events.
 Please read the full communication: